MitchStephan/ISSS_Reporting_Application/README.md

 ==========
 This folder contains several javascript files utilized by the web UI.

-a. excanvas.compiled.js - a javascript library by highcharts which contains scripts needed for using the highcharts API.
+- excanvas.compiled.js - a javascript library by highcharts which contains scripts needed for using the highcharts API.

-b. exporting.js - a javascript library by highcharts which allows users to export charts as a JPG, PNG, or vector image.
+- exporting.js - a javascript library by highcharts which allows users to export charts as a JPG, PNG, or vector image.

-c. gray.js - a javascript library which manipulates the look of highcharts.
+- gray.js - a javascript library which manipulates the look of highcharts.
 Not currently used in this application as it does not match the desired color palate.

-d. highcharts.js -  The main javascript library by highcharts which contains scripts needed for using the highcharts API.
+- highcharts.js -  The main javascript library by highcharts which contains scripts needed for using the highcharts API.

 Note, highcharts.js and exporting.js are absolutely necessary for the application to run correctly.